 Cheap Website Design For Small Businesses.
 When To Hold Them Or Fold Them.

-However, when you’re not even willing to pay a premium price for professional help to grow your own business, it’s hypocritical to expect a client to pay you premium prices to grow their’s.
+However, when you’re not even willing to pay a premium price for professional help to grow in some shape or form your own business, it’s hypocritical to expect a client to pay you premium prices to grow their’s.
 So yes, while “web design is a high-income skill”, you may not have enough skin in the game to understand what someone willing to pay $20,000.00 for web design services is looking for.

 Cheap Clients Get What They Pay For